CMPSC-580-Allegheny-College-Spring-2024/own-project-rodriguez03/src/README.md

 ### Key Features

-- **Python Power**: We're wielding the mighty Python for all our data analysis and machine learning needs.
-It's like having a trusty sidekick in our quest for electoral enlightenment.
+- **Python Power**: We're wielding the mighty Python for all data analysis and machine learning needs.
+It's like having a trusty sidekick in the quest for electoral enlightenment.
 - **PyQt5 Prowess**: With PyQt5, we've crafted a sleek and user-friendly interface that makes exploring electoral data a breeze.
 Who says data analysis can't be stylish?
-- **Leaflet.js Magic**: Thanks to Leaflet.js, our electoral map comes to life with interactive features.
+- **Leaflet.js Magic**: Thanks to Leaflet.js, the electoral map comes to life with interactive features.
 Prepare to be amazed as you dive deep into Pennsylvania's political landscape!

 ### Requirements

 To embark on this thrilling journey with us, here's what you'll need:

-- **Python**: Our trusty companion in the world of data science.
+- **Python**: Trusty companion in the world of data science.
-- **PyQt5**: The magic ingredient for our sleek and intuitive interface.
+- **PyQt5**: The magic ingredient for sleek and intuitive interface.
-- **Leaflet.js**: Bringing our electoral map to life with its interactive wizardry.
+- **Leaflet.js**: Bringing the electoral map to life with its interactive wizardry.
 - **Web Browser**: Because what's a map without a browser to explore it?

 ### Installation and Execution

-1. **Clone the Repository**: Grab the latest version of our project by cloning the repository:
+1. **Clone the Repository**: Grab the latest version of the project by cloning the repository:
    ```bash
    git clone https://github.com/CMPSC-580-Allegheny-College-Spring-2024/own-project-rodriguez03.git
    ```